 Still want more information?
 Click here for an admission packet for EMS.

-Proof of compliance with the following immunization requirements prior to the first day of class.
+Proof of compliance with the following immunization requirements prior to the first

 In order to meet the requirements of the Texas Administrative Code, Title 25, Part 1, Chapter 97